sourcey/libsourcey/README.md

 **Homepage**: [http://sourcey.com/libsourcey](http://sourcey.com/libsourcey)
 **Licence**: LGPL

-LibSourcey is a collection of open source cross platform C++11 modules and classes which provide developers with a flexible high performance arsenal for the rapid development of real-time messaging and live media streaming applications.
+LibSourcey is a collection of open source cross platform C++11 modules and classes that provide developers with a flexible high performance arsenal for the rapid development of real-time messaging and live media streaming applications.

 LibSourcey is built on Node.js's underlying libuv library and utilises event-based asynchronous IO in to maximise performance and minimise concurrency reliance for building mission critical server-side applications.
 Modern C++11 design principles have been adhered to throughout for clear and readable code, and straighforward integration into existing projects.